 Plans vary from county to county.
 Availability depends on healthcare networks in your area that are necessary to support HMO and/or PPO managed care.
 Click on your county to get started.

 Most Tennessee seniors qualify to join a Medicare Advantage plan.
 Certain diseases, most notably End-Stage Renal Disease (ESRD), may disqualify you from enrollment.

 There are several different Medicare Election Periods.
 This is when you can join or change your plan.
-For most people, the Annual Election Period (AEP), which starts on 15 October and ends 7 December, is the time they update their enrollment.
+Most people wait until 15 October to 7 December to make enrollment changes.
+This is the Annual Election Period (AEP).

-Most of us also get an Individual Election Period (IEP), but it only comes around once.
-Your IEP is based on your 65th birthday.
-It starts the month before and ends the month after, so you have plenty of time.
+There's also an Individual Election Period (IEP) that you can use once.
+Your IEP is a 90 day period around your 65th birthday.
+It starts the month before you turn 65 and ends the month after.

-MedicareWire.com collects Medicare health insurance information from public files on the U.S. Centers for Medicare and Medicaid Services (CMS) website.
-We make every attempt to keep our databases up-to-date.
-In spite of this, we simply cannot ensure the exactness of the details.
-You must use a licensed insurance agent to get an accurate and binding quote.For more information about the Medicare program, visit http://cms.gov.
-This page was last updated on 9/13/2015.
+We collect Medicare health insurance information from public files on the Centers for Medicare and Medicaid Services (CMS) website.
+Although we do our best to regularly update our databases, we are not able to ensure the exactness of the information.
+You must use a licensed insurance agent to get an accurate and binding quote.

 For additional information go to the CMS website at: http://cms.gov.
 This page is maintained by David Bynon and was last updated on .